alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 > Note: IS-11 operates at the IS-04 capabilities/constraints level and cannot be used to constrain privacy encryption, which must be managed using IS-05.

-### IS-05 Sender activation
+### IS-05 Sender Activation

 The effective values of the IS-05 `ext_privacy` transport parameters and the `privacy` attribute parameters of the SDP transport file of a Sender are not fixed until the activation of the Sender and `master_enable` becomes `true` at the active endpoint.
 A Controller MUST NOT assume final values for the IS-05 `ext_privacy` transport parameters of a Sender prior to activation.
 A Controller MUST NOT assume final values for the SDP transport file `privacy` attribute parameters of a Sender prior to activation.

-The values of the parameters of the `privacy` attribute of the SDP transport file of an active Sender MUST match the values of the active `ext_privacy` transport parameters of such active Sender.
+The values of the parameters of the `privacy` attribute of the SDP transport file of an active Sender MUST match the values of the active `ext_privacy` transport parameters of such an active Sender.

+It is important to consider this requirement of [IS-05][] [Re-Activating Senders & Receivers](https://specs.amwa.tv/is-05/releases/v1.1.2/docs/Behaviour.html#re-activating-senders--receivers) that states:

+> "If an explicit activation is performed against a Sender or Receiver, the API MUST request a re-application of settings to the underlying Sender or Receiver implementation whether the settings have changed or not.
+For example, in the case of multicast Receivers, it is suggested that this involves an explicit IGMP leave and join.
+For a Sender, this might involve stopping and re-starting the stream."

+This requirement implies that the privacy encryption implementation MUST behave as if `master_enable` becomes `true` at the active endpoint.
+The effective values of the IS-05 `ext_privacy` transport parameters and the `privacy` attribute parameters of the SDP transport file of a Sender MAY change, and new parameters specific to this activation become effective.
+If the parameters are exactly the same, a Sender MAY seamlessly continue streaming without interruption.

 #### With ECDH